xwmx/nb/README.md

 # search for and list items in any notebook tagged with "#tag1", alternative
 nb q "#tag1" -al

+# search for and list items in any notebook tagged with "#tag1", alternative
+nb q \#tag1 -al

 # search for items tagged with "#tag1" AND "#tag2"
 nb q --tag tag1 --tag tag2